 The older I get, the crazier the Christmas season seems to be.
 I absolutely adore the music, the movies, the decorations (and the awesome deals) that make December magical.
 But the pressure of shopping, wrapping, baking, and attending or hosting holiday parties can kinda make a person nuts.

-In an effort to control holiday-inducing anxiety and actually enjoy the Christmas season, here are some tips I’ve found useful.
+In an effort to manage holiday stress, reduce Christmas-inducing anxiety and actually enjoy the Christmas season, here are some tips I’ve found useful.

 1. Keep your expectations realistic